-Who should consider the HSBC World Elite Mastercard
+Who should get the HSBC World Elite Mastercard

 - Literally everyone who is eligible

 We’ve rarely—if ever—had just one at-large bullet like that, but the HSBC World Elite Mastercard offer really is that good.
-If you can, you should jump on this offer, as it’s almost impossible to do better.
+If you can, you should jump on this offer, as it’s hard to do better.

 First, the most obvious.
 The welcome bonus is the most important thing to consider for any card.

 With the welcome bonus alone, the HSBC World Elite Mastercard gives you an excellent net value of ≈ $418 in travel rewards based on our Flytrippers Valuation.

 - The rewards you get from the welcome bonus are worth ≈ $318

 - The credit you get is worth $100